-In talking to many of our portfolio companies on the topic, it is also clear that there are a lot of misconceptions about the topic that lead some companies to shy away from PLG opportunities, or to think “this is not for us.”
+In talking to many Insight Partners portfolio companies about product-led growth (PLG), it is clear that there are a lot of misconceptions about the topic that lead some companies to shy away from PLG opportunities, or to think “this is not for us.”

 Here, we will be focusing on clarifying some of these myths to help you through your PLG decision-making process.